Understanding Risk in Healthcare for Consumers

 You may have to decide:

-Is the chance of that something bad will happen more likely, or more important to you, than the possibility that something good will happen?
+Is the chance of something bad happening more likely, or more important to you, than the possibility that something good will happen?

 Information to help you decide about risks and benefits